Catherine is a proponent for responsible stewardship of our natural resources and covers topics of plant life and sustainable living.

 It is extremely disturbing that the ivory trade still exists due to Asian demand and that poachers continue to torture, maim, and kill the world's magnificent elephants and rhinos for money.
 Do NOT buy products made from ivory, horn, or horn-bill from birds.
 It cannot be harvested without great harm or death to these animals.

 In addition to the disturbing fact that one elephant is killed every 15 minutes, funds from the ivory trade have been linked to global terrorist activity through the purchase and transport of weapons.
 Award-winning director Kathryn Bigelow's poignant animated short film Last Days has been shown worldwide as a PSA to promote awareness of senseless elephant slaughter and its even darker repercussions.

-As long as there is demand for ivory tusks and rhino horn, poachers will continue to break the laws.
+As long as there is demand for ivory tusks and rhino horns, poachers will continue to break the laws.
 It isn't easy to change cultural traditions and beliefs that have existed for hundreds of years.
-It can only be accomplished if new generations are educated to see the detriments of ancient customs and taught to embrace the benefits of this sustainable resource.
-Not only does tagua production provide a viable income for the indigenous people of the Amazonian rain forests, it reduces the need for other income-producing practices such as farming and raising cattle through slash & burn deforestation and land use.
+It can only be accomplished if new generations are educated to see the detriments of cruel ancient customs and taught to embrace the benefits of this sustainable resource.
+Not only does tagua production provide a viable income for the indigenous people of the Amazonian rain forests, but it also reduces the need for other income-producing practices such as farming and raising cattle through slash & burn deforestation and land use.
 Vegetable ivory is a win-win for the economy and for our earth.

 © 2012 Catherine Tally

 Catherine Tally (author) from Los Angeles on October 24, 2019: